Universalism: Will Everyone Finally Be Saved?

-That the gospel of Jesus Christ is lavishly and wonderfully universal in its scope is undeniable, a truth in which to rejoice and proclaim.
+That the gospel of Jesus Christ is lavishly and wonderfully universal in its scope is undeniable, a truth in which we rejoice and proclaim.
 Such a breadth is attested by the apostle John, who sees “a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb” (Rev 7:9).
 Paul speaks of the Son reconciling “to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross” (Col 1:20).
-On the other hand, universalism—the belief that ultimately all human beings will be saved—has never been part of historically mainstream creedal Christianity which in all its major traditions has affirmed two final and irrevocable populated states: heaven and hell.
+On the other hand, universalism—the belief that ultimately all human beings will be saved—has never been part of historically mainstream creedal Christianity, which in all its major traditions has affirmed two final and irrevocable populated states: heaven and hell.

 The Universalist Hermeneutic